Addresses, Street Naming Rules, Name Changes

 - Postal suffixes, prefixes and directionals shall not be used as street names (example: Terrace St, East Ave).

-- Directionals shall not be used as a suffix (Yellow St East).
-No post-directionals shall be allowed (Yellow East).
+- Directions (North, South, East, West) shall not be used as a suffix (Yellow St East) nor as the end of the street name (Yellow East).

 - Special characters such as apostrophes, hyphens, decimals, or periods shall not be allowed.

 - Use the most common spelling of a street name (example: “Dakota”, not “Dacota”; “Wind”, not “Wynd”).